Erin Nealy Cox

 Erin Nealy Cox (born 1970) is an American attorney who served as the United States Attorney for the United States District Court for the Northern District of Texas from 2017 to 2021.
 She was nominated to the position by President Donald Trump and confirmed by the U.S. Senate in 2017.
 After the 2020 election, she resigned effective January 9, 2021, and joined Kirkland & Ellis as a partner on June 23, 2021.
+Erin joined Walmart as their Chief Legal Officer in April 2026.

 Career

 Nealy Cox graduated from the Southern Methodist University Dedman School of Law after receiving her business degree from the University of Texas.
 She clerked for Henry Anthony Politz when he was serving as Chief Judge of the United States Court of Appeals for the Fifth Circuit and for Barefoot Sanders when he was serving as a United States District Judge in the Northern District of Texas.
 From 1999 to 2008, Nealy Cox was an Assistant United States Attorney in the Northern District of Texas.
 In 2004 and 2005, she was chief of staff and senior counsel to the Assistant Attorney General in the Office of Legal Policy.
 Nealy Cox left the Department of Justice in 2008 and joined Stroz Friedberg, a cybersecurity and investigations consulting firm, where she established and led the company's Dallas office.
 Prior to assuming the role of United States Attorney, she was a senior advisor at McKinsey & Company in the cybersecurity and risk practice.
 She is on the board of directors of Sally Beauty Holdings.
+While at Kirkland & Ellis, Nealy Cox received endorsements from both Texas senators -- John Cornyn and Ted Cruz -- to fill the U.S. District Judge seat that was previously held by Barbara Lynn.
+She withdrew from consideration for that judicial post in March 2026 when she announced that she was taking a position as Walmart general counsel.

 U.S. Attorney

-As U.S. Attorney in the northern district of Texas, Nealy Cox directed resources to crack down on sex trafficking, domestic violence, public corruption, gun crimes, and healthcare fraud.
+As U.S. Attorney in the Northern District of Texas, Nealy Cox directed resources to crack down on sex trafficking, domestic violence, public corruption, gun crimes, and healthcare fraud.
 She advocated for bail reform and was instrumental in creating a DOJ-wide initiative aimed at prosecuting domestic abusers.
 She was co-chair of the Attorney General's Task Force on Violent Anti-Government Extremism, and she served on the Justice Department's Religious Liberty Task Force.
 She was one of five U.S. Attorneys who advised the China Initiative, a group of senior Justice Department officials tasked with fighting state-sponsored economic espionage.
 She served as chair of the Attorney General's Advisory Committee (AGAC), a body of 15 U.S. Attorneys selected by the Attorney General to advise on national priorities, including policy and operational issues.
 She also led the AGAC task force on domestic violence and firearms crimes.